jperez1478/IPP/README.md

 # IPP

 Interesting Places Swift UI
-## In this project i need it some inspo for a work ticket i am working on so decied to work on an app that shows inetrestign places along with showing map directions to that place
+## In this project I need it some inspo for a work ticket  so decied to work on an app that shows ineteresting places along with showing map directions to that place

 ## Paid  Resources
 https://www.raywenderlich.com/14255236-swiftui-maps-location-fundamentals/lessons/2